+Social media accounts are a path for unscrupulous or foreign actors to dig up all kinds of information that can be used to impersonate someone, steal identities or break into other online accounts, such as banking or insurance.
 Having an online presence or digital footprint can be dangerous, depending on the type of information you both knowingly or unknowingly publish on the internet.
+Here are some helpful tips to protect you and your family onlines.

 The advent of social media has been an amazing way to reconnect with old friends and colleagues.
 However, you may have also exposed yourselves to the underbelly of the internet if you have not taken the necessary steps to protect your information.
 Hackers, predators, and foreign state actors troll social networking sites to find vulnerable targets for exploitation.
 If you are in the military or have family members in the military, you’ll want to practice Operations Security (or OPSEC for short).
 OPSEC is the practice of protecting unclassified information about personal information and military operations to ensure safety for individuals, family members, and units.